lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/update.md

 ================

-public [TemporaryVirtualFileSystem::update](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/update.md)(string $contextId, string $id, string $path, array $meta, ?array $options = []) : void
+public [TemporaryVirtualFileSystem::update](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/update.md)(string $contextId, string $id, string $path, array $meta, ?array $options = []) : array

-Adds an "update" operation to the commit list for the file identified by the given parameters.
+Adds an "update" operation to the commit list for the file identified by the given parameters, and returns the updated entry, similar to the return of the add method's return (see the add method for more info).

 For more details see the heuristic section of the [TemporaryVirtualFileSystem conception notes](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md).